 ESL-031 ESL Conversation/Pronunciation II

-Advisory: One year of English instruction in the USA or in the student's native country
+Advisory: One year of formal English in USA or in students'

 This is the second of a two-semester sequence which introduces English pronunciation and conversational skills for college communication.
 Emphasis is placed on conversational skill development.
 LR